This webpage is mostly about the park. Hit the Page Down key four times to get to the description of the walks.

 ____There’s a phone operated nature walk.
 It starts near the main entrance where the trail going south starts.
 You phone the number given, listen to a recording and put yourself on hold (the pound sign) between markers.
 Of course, on your own you can appreciate the ducks and the geese and the grass.
 There is always flowing water into and out of the lake.

 On the south east end of the lake there is a small building which makes a constant drone noise.
 That’s the pump in a kind of processing plant to keep the water clean and circulating.
 When the water level gets low water from the Fullerton water district goes in.
 There is water coming in from the north on two streams.
 Normally there is more than enough coming in to keep up with evaporation from the northern neighbors runoff.
 That excess goes over the dam that is next to the pump house.
 The most interesting part of the lake (for an engineer anyway) is that small dam, not the pump house.
 That is an example of a type of dam; the weir dam.
-It’s purpose it to keep the lake or the stream above it at a constant height.
+The purpose of a weir dam is to keep the lake at a constant height.
 The most noticeable thing about a weir dam is how wide it is and how shallow the flow over it is.
 A wide and very flat flow can be hundreds of gallons an hour when the flow over the dam is only one inch thick.
 The free board is said to be one inch.
 When the flow doubles, the free board is only one inch thicker.
-That way the height of the lake is constant (+/- less than an inch) no matter what the flow.
+That way the height of the lake is constant (+/- an inch) no matter what the flow.
 Historically weir dams established the usefulness of “mill creeks” where that flow had to be the same all year long for all the grist mills downstream.
-The water over the weir dam was variable and thus not used by mills.
+The water over the weir dam was variable and thus not used by the mills.
 The streams that tap from that constant level lake are the ones that went to the mills below the lake.